-These flourless chocolate peanut butter muffins are unbelievably moist and tender, and packed with chocolate and peanut butter flavor.
+These flourless chocolate peanut butter muffins are unbelievably moist and tender and packed with chocolate and peanut butter flavor.
 You simply won’t believe that they’re grain-free, with no added butter or oil!

 But when I allow myself some time to try one of my more ridiculous recipe ideas, sometimes I strike gold.
 The success of these flourless chocolate peanut butter muffins is one of those times.
-For real.

 With just a few essential ingredients to create structure (smooth nut butter + eggs), and a couple for moisture, sweetness and more flavor (mashed banana + honey + cocoa powder), you can create ridiculously moist, tender and light (!) grain-free muffins.

 They’re a staple of the make-ahead breakfast circuit in my house.
 They taste great, aren’t very sweet, and are super filling.

 What else makes this recipe different

 If you compare this flourless recipe to my recipe for flourless chocolate peanut butter breakfast cookies, you’ll find that the real difference is the addition of mashed banana here.
 If you’re not so thrilled about the taste of bananas, though, not to worry.
 All you taste is chocolate and peanut butter!

 In the ingredients and substitutions section at the bottom of the post, though, above the recipe itself, you’ll find some suggestions for replacing the mashed banana.
 But really really you don’t taste it! ?

 These muffins are made, simply and easily, in a single bowl.
 Simply combine the wet ingredients (peanut butter, mashed bananas, eggs, and honey) in a large mixing bowl, and beat them together with a handheld mixer (or a stand mixer, fitted with the paddle attachment).